A Healing Spice (Paprika)

 Folklore

 In 1493, during his second voyage to the Americas, Christopher Columbus discovered the Paprika plant and brought it back to Spain where it was used as a medicinal plant.
-The bright Red Peppers soon found their way into Spanish kitchens where they are to this day revered for their colour, flavour and versatility.
+The brightly coloured peppers soon found their way into Spanish kitchens where they remain to this day, revered for their colour, flavour and versatility.

 Nutrition